redwoodjs/redwoodjs-com-archive/docs/redwoodRecord.md

 const user = await post.user
 ```

-> You cannot currently create a belongs-to record through the parent, but we're working on syntax to let enable this!
+> You cannot currently create a belongs-to record through the parent, but we're working on syntax to enable this!

 #### Many-to-many